MRI test to find a bulging disc

 - You will lie on your back on a table, which will be slowly maneuvered into a large imaging tube.
 If you are claustrophobic or anxious, a physician may recommend an anti-anxiety medication.

 - Powerful magnets will send invisible signals into your body.
-You may or may not feel mild heat.

 - Magnetic signals are then picked up by radio waves.
 You may hear a tapping or thumping sound.

 - Radio waves send imaging information to a scanner, which creates an image.